 Description

-The post is circular and has 'GAMMATON CROSS' down its shaft.
-It has four posts which point to Newton Tracey, Bideford, Torrington and Horwood, with the respective distances to each in miles.
-The post pointing to Newton Tracey has been damaged.
-The finger post is surmounted by a pyramidal finial, which bears the letter B, which may stand for Bideford Parish.
+The finger post at Gammaton Cross is a cast iron structure believed to date from the 1880s.
+It is located at the crossroads in Gammaton, standing on the verge on the west side of the intersection.
+The post is circular and features the inscription 'GAMMATON CROSS' along its shaft.
+It has four arms indicating directions to Newton Tracey, Bideford, Torrington, and Horwood, with the respective distances to each location marked in miles.
+The arm pointing to Newton Tracey has sustained some damage.
+At the top of the finger post is a pyramidal finial, which displays the letter B, possibly representing Bideford Parish.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.